 These Vegan Pan Roasted Strawberry and Fig Breakfast Muffins are moist, not too sweet.
 They are refined sugar-free, made with Spelt flour, and healthy enough to eat for breakfast.

-Most parents will probably agree with me when I say that getting your kids to eat healthy, is one of the most challenging things.
+Most parents will probably agree with me when I say that getting your kids to eat healthily, is one of the most challenging things.
 Doesn’t matter if the food tastes delicious, or if it’s prepared using their favorite ingredients.
-If they hear the word “healthy” associated to a dish, that’s the end of it.
+If they hear the word “healthy” associated with a dish, that’s the end of it.
 I don’t know if that happens to you guys, but that’s definitely my experience with my son.

-We’ve all been doing pretty good, but my poor son is constantly “analyzing” everything I give him: “Is this healthy?” , “Is this one of your sugar free things?”, “Does it have chia seeds in it???”.
+We’ve all been doing pretty good, but my poor son is constantly “analyzing” everything I give him: “Is this healthy?” , “Is this one of your sugar-free things?”, “Does it have chia seeds in it???”.
 And ok, I get it, “clean” food isn’t always the tastiest in the eyes of a kid, but it absolutely can be!
 If I could just get him to try…

-So yesterday, while playing around in the kitchen, we came up with this muffin recipe.
+So yesterday, while playing around in the kitchen, we came up with this breakfast muffin recipe.
 We tried to keep it as “clean” as possible, added just a little bit of maple syrup for sweetness, and lots of fresh and dried fruit.
-We were really happy with the results, so I decided to put them to the test: took a couple breakfast muffins with me when I went to pick up my son, so he could have them as an after school snack.
+We were really happy with the results, so I decided to put them to the test: I took a couple of breakfast muffins with me when I went to pick up my son, so he could have them as an after school snack.
 After asking the usual questions, he agreed to try them… and what do you know?
 He loved them.